LostBeard/SpawnDev.BlazorJS.Photino/README.md

 SpawnDev.BlazorJS.Photino provides tools for 2 way interop, similar to SignalR, between the native Photino app and Blazor WebAssembly apps running in PhotinoWindow instances.

+#### Why
+> Photino.Blazor already exists, why use this?

+#### Answer
+Like Photino.Blazor, SpawnDev.BlazorJS.Photino provides shared services that run in the Photino app that each window can use.
+But SpawnDev.BlazorJS.Photino adds the benefits of Blazor WebAssembly + [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS) which gives access to all of the awesome browser [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) like WebRTC, Canvas, WebGL, WEbGPU, etc. directly from C#, no Javascript required.

+### Example

 Photino.Net app
 `Program.cs`
 ```cs